faheel/EMS/README.md

 python3 manage.py createsuperuser --username admin
 ```

-**Setup is now complete!** :tada:
+**Setup is now complete!** :tadaa:

 ## Launch
-First, make sure that the virtual environment we created, i.e. `ve`, is activated.
+First, make sure that the virtual environment we created, i.e. `ve`, is now activated.
 Then run

 ```
 python3 manage.py runserver
 ```

-Once the development server has started, you may visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to check out the app.
+Once the development server has started, you may visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to check out the app.(Do check out).

 [app-link]: https://e-m-s.herokuapp.com/